photo by Lina Kraftsoff

 Note that interpersonal therapy can sometimes be used as a ‘maintenance therapy’ for depression.
 So you might, say, over the course of a few years go see an IPT therapist every now and then to check in on how you are coping post depression.

-So then which therapy is for me?
+So which therapy is for me?

 Did you have a tough childhood and learn poor relating skills from parents, or never feel loved?
 DIT can help you work through these past relationship problems.